bitcubico/english/business-sentences.md

 - So, I look forward to seeing you on Tuesday at four. (formal)
 - I will call you tonight to confirm our meeting
 - I will text you as soon as I know

+## Interview questions and tips

+- How did you find the job you have now?\
+  I found my current job...